ben-crowhurst/ember-localisation-spike/README.md

-Ember-Require Setup
+Ember-Localisation Setup
 =================

-Example Ember project with module loading via Require.
+Example Ember project with localisation via a Handlbars registered helper.

 Open application.html and view the Javascript console for output.